cyb3run1c0rn/raptor_prompt_framework/README.md

 ### 🧾 Meta Prompt Template:

 > Help me generate a complete and production-ready AI prompt using the RAPTOR framework:
-> - Role
+> - Role – Define the AI’s persona.
-> - Aim
+> - Aim – Set a clear task.
-> - Parameters
+> - Parameters – Establish scope and constraints.
-> - Tone
+> - Tone – Determine communication style.
-> - Output
+> - Output – Specify the response format.
-> - Review
+> - Review – Enable iteration or refinement.
 >
 > I’ll describe my goal briefly—please expand it into a full RAPTOR prompt that will guide the AI to build the actual end product (e.g. a functional application, tool, or system).
 >